Rick Genest: Personal life

 Genest was born in LaSalle, Quebec, and grew up in Châteauguay.
-At 15, Genest was told he had a brain tumor, but after more examinations and tests, six months later, he had a laser procedure, becoming the second North American to survive.
+At 14, Genest was told he had a brain tumor.
+After more examinations and tests, six months later, he had a laser procedure, claiming he was the second North American to survive the laser treatment.

-Genest subsequently had himself tattooed over most of his body (approximately 90% of his body), and held the Guinness World Record for the most tattoos of human bones (139).
+Genest had himself tattooed over approximately 90% of his body and held the Guinness World Record for the most tattoos of human bones (139).
 He previously held the Guinness World Record for most tattoos of insects (176), until November 2018, when Joshua Thornton took the title.

 Career

-Tattooed as a living skeleton, Genest also worked in various sideshows and freak shows across Canada as an illustrated man, eventually starring in his own show, called Lucifer’s Blasphemous Mad Macabre Torture Carnival.
-Not long after beginning his facial tattoos, Genest was first introduced to the public on November 13, 2006, in a blog post on Body Modification Ezine (BME)'s ModBlog, which was followed in March 2008 by his first interview, by which time his tattoos were largely completed.
+Tattooed as a living skeleton, Genest worked in various sideshows and freak shows across Canada as an illustrated man, eventually starring in his own show, called Lucifer’s Blasphemous Mad Macabre Torture Carnival.
+Not long after beginning his facial tattoos, Genest was first introduced to the public on November 13, 2006, in a blog post on Body Modification Ezine (BME)'s ModBlog.
+In March 2008 he had his first interview, by which time his tattoos were largely completed.
 In this interview, Genest clarified that he preferred the moniker "Zombie" to "Skullboy", as BME had been referring to him.

 The introductions on RzyM's Channel led to increasingly mainstream media coverage, notably a June 2008 feature in Bizarre magazine.
 In the 2009 television film Carny, starring Lou Diamond Phillips as a small-town sheriff, Genest was seen as a Tattooed Man at the Carnival.
-Following, he was again discovered by Marc Quinn, in Bromont, Quebec, where Genest was working with the sideshow, Alive on the Inside, at Carnivàle Lune Bleue in the summer of 2010.
+In the summer of 2010, he was discovered by artist Marc Quinn, in Bromont, Quebec, where Genest was working with the sideshow, Alive on the Inside, at Carnivàle Lune Bleue.

 As a model

-On January 19, 2011, Genest was featured in the new Thierry Mugler Autumn/Winter men's collection, headlining it on the brand's website, after his discovery by Formichetti, who was also Mugler's creative director.
+In January 2011, Genest was featured in the new Thierry Mugler Autumn/Winter men's collection, headlining it on the brand's website, after his discovery by Formichetti, who was Mugler's creative director.
 It was Genest's involvement, and Lady Gaga's urging, which resulted in the menswear show, something not originally planned.
 His involvement also influenced Formichetti on the collection itself.
 The show was accompanied by a video featuring Genest, shot by fashion photographer Mariano Vivanco.
 He later featured alongside Lady Gaga in the fashion show for the women's 2011 Autumn/Winter line.

-On February 27, 2011, Genest was featured in Lady Gaga's music video for "Born This Way", with Lady Gaga wearing makeup to replicate Genest's tattoos.
+In February 2011, Genest was featured in Lady Gaga's music video for "Born This Way", with Lady Gaga wearing makeup to replicate Genest's tattoos.
 Genest was featured in the sixth volume of Vogue Hommes Japan, in an editorial titled "Hard To Be Passive".
 In the Summer issue of GQ Style (UK), Formichetti and Genest are interviewed, with Genest shot in Mugler by Karim Sadli for the editorial.